-Starting with an easy one here, and this question should be obvious for recruiters.
+Starting with an easy one here, and this question should be obvious for recruiters, even those without any interview training.
 Primarily it gives your candidate a chance to relax, but it can also offer you a key insight.
 For example, if they enjoy playing a lot of sport, it shows they are energetic individuals who are health conscious.
 If they like writing or drawing, ask them how they can transfer that creativity into their new role.
 Always have a follow-up question and try to revert it back to the role at hand.

 2. “Tell me about your greatest professional achievement?”

 You want a candidate that has their sights set high, right?
 This question allows your potential employee to share some of their proudest professional moments.
 You can assess each achievement and see how ambitious they are.
 There is a big difference between a candidate who tells you their greatest exploit was always being on-time for work and one who boosted website traffic by 65% over a six month period.

 3. “What was the biggest obstacle you have overcome?”

 Everyone faces certain challenges in both their personal and professional lives.
 What’s most important in this case is how your candidate overcame each hurdle.
 What did they learn from this

 experience?
 How would they deal with this obstacle if it were to happen again?
 It gives you an opportunity to see their problem-solving skills and how they can deal with pressures of the role.

 4. “Are you interested in continuing to develop your professional skills and knowledge?”

 Continuous learning has seen rapid changes and growth, with companies looking to upskill and nurture their workers.
 Learning has become a key goal for companies, with many encouraging their